UPennCBE544/CBE544-2025/Getting_Started_DFT.md

 <a name='convergence-with-k-points'></a>

 #### Convergence with k-Points ####
 Next, you will be modifying the 'relax.py' script with different k-points using linux command 'vim' or 'nano'.
-As MXene is a 2D material you will only modify the k_{x} and k_{y} and leave the k_{y} as 1.
+As MXene is a 2D material you will only modify the k<sub>x</sub> and k<sub>y</sub> and leave the k<sub>z</sub> as 1.
 You will study the effect of k-point on the convergence by sampling k-points from 2 to 8.
 Use the mkdir command on Linux to create subdirectories labeled with the k-point(e.g. 1-k, 2-k, ...).
 Run the script in each by submitting a job to an external node as discussed previously.
 Once you have all the calculations done, make a plot for total energy as a function of k-point.

 From the plot, and your understanding of concepts in DFT, suggest your pick for the k-points and the rationale behind your choice.